 Professional indemnity insurance relates to professional advice you give that turns out to be negligent, causing a loss for the client.

-You may want to consider this insurance if you give professional advice as part of your work, for example in relation to design or specifications.
+You may need to consider this insurance if you give professional advice as part of your work, for example in relation to design or specifications.

 What about insurance for my tools?

-You should always consider having insurance for your tools so they can be replaced quickly if they are lost or stolen.
+You should also consider insurance for your tools so they can be replaced quickly if they are lost or stolen.

 The amount of cover you need will depend on the type and value of your tools.
-It is often in the region of £15,000.
+It is often in the region of £1,000 to £15,000.

 Does it make a difference if I’m self-employed or a limited company?

-It doesn’t matter how your business is set up: insurance can help protect your business.
-The amount you pay for insurance may vary, depending on the size of your business and the type of work you do.
+It doesn’t matter how your business is set up: the insurance requirements are the same, although the amount you pay for insurance may vary.

 Is insurance really that important?